david618/dcosadmin/installation/onpremise/README.md

 </pre>

 ## Summary
-The install completed for my on premise servers and I was able to access the DC/OS dashboard.
-The Dasbboard showed all 9 of my nodes up and running.
+The Community Edition of DC/OS is installed and ready to be used.